 Hey, guys, you’re going to love this (and thanks, Viktor).

-link now available to download the 125-page transcript (in the form of a .pdf document) of the original 1978 story conference between Steven Spielberg, George Lucas, and Lawrence Kasdan for a little film called Raiders of the Lost Ark.
+There is a link now availableto download the 125-page transcript (in the form of a .pdf document) of the original 1978 story conference between Steven Spielberg, George Lucas, and Lawrence Kasdan for a little film called Raiders of the Lost Ark.

 Some background first.
 Spielberg suggested that Kasdan write Raiders because he admired his Continental Divide script.
 Lucas agreed.
 Now, imagine with me: Lucas had just released Star Wars, the biggest film in the history of Hollywood and a cult phenomenon.
 Spielberg had just released Close Encounters of the Third Kind and before that, Jaws.
 Now Kasdan was called in to have a story conference with the biggest names in Hollywood who wanted to talk about their next blockbuster.
 The conference took place at the L.A. home of Jane Bay, who was Lucas’ assistant.
 They had 5 consecutive 9-hour days to talk about the story.
 This .pdf is a transcript from taped recordings of those meetings.